Intro to Knots

-Plot
+Plot summary

 Jeff (Joel McHale) hosts a Christmas party for the study group at his apartment.
-After learning they failed their last history paper, Annie (Alison Brie) secretly invited their professor, Noel Cornwallis (Malcolm McDowell), and hopes to convince him to raise their grade.
-Jeff confesses to Britta (Gillian Jacobs) that he blew off his section but is still confused as to how they failed the group project.
+After learning they failed their last history paper, Annie (Alison Brie) has secretly invited their professor, Noel Cornwallis (Malcolm McDowell) in hopes of convincing him to raise their grade.
+Jeff confesses to Britta (Gillian Jacobs) that he blew off his section to see a Tom Waits concert but is still confused as to how they failed the group project.
 Cornwallis quickly realizes the group is sucking up and reasons they are seeking to boost the C− from their paper.
 Jeff confronts Annie about why she said they "failed" with a C−; Annie explains the grade is not good enough for her because she is trying to become valedictorian.
 After overhearing Jeff's rants, Cornwallis changes the grade to an F.

 While the group privately discusses what happened, Chang (Ken Jeong) ties Cornwallis to a chair in a misguided attempt to help them.
 The group decides to use the situation to negotiate with Cornwallis for a higher grade.
 Cornwallis employs mind games to get the group to turn on each other and release him.
 He offers an A to whoever unties him, with the rest getting an F, and seeks to use the group's romantic entanglements to his advantage.
 Cornwallis also reveals that the student on track for valedictorian is Shirley (Yvette Nicole Brown).
 Despite the temptation of undermining Shirley's grades by taking the A, Annie refuses to untie Cornwallis.

 Their conversation is interrupted by Dean Pelton's (Jim Rash) arrival at the door.
-After the Dean leaves, the group realizes Cornwallis has been untied.
-Cornwallis taunts that one of them freed him, but Jeff gives a speech explaining that the group will not turn on each other because they are all constantly making mistakes and forgiving each other.
-When Cornwallis continues with his taunts, the group ties him up again.
-However, when the group sees Chang's poorly wrapped gifts, they realize he did not actually tie up Cornwallis in the first place.
-Cornwallis relents and admits he staged everything because their party provided a respite from his loneliness.
-He gives the group a C+, and they continue with the party.
-Later, Chang leaves to call someone unknown, revealing that his plan to have the group expelled failed.
+After the dean leaves in a huff at not being invited to the party, the group realizes Cornwallis has been untied.
+Cornwallis taunts the group that they have a Benedict Arnold in their midst who freed him, but Jeff gives a speech explaining that the group will not turn on each other because they are all constantly making mistakes and forgiving each other.
+When Cornwallis continues his manipulation, the group ties him up again and settle in to open gifts.
+They realize after viewing Chang’s poorly wrapped gifts, he did not actually tie up Cornwallis in the first place.
+Cornwallis relents and admits he staged being restrained because the party provided a respite from his loneliness.
+The dean returns having forgiven the group and begins handing out kittens as gifts.
+Holding a kitten, Abed wonders how things might have differed in the Darkest Timeline, to Jeff’s exasperation.

 The end tag shows the Darkest Timeline.
 There, Jeff convinces a judge to free Annie from Greendale Asylum.
 The pair kiss and then plot to invade the prime timeline.